saltstack/salt-user-guide/docs/topics/scheduler.rst

           refresh: true
         once: '2016-01-07T14:30:00'

-The schedule entry job1 will not be removed after the job completes, therefore use ``schedule.delete`` to manually remove it afterwards.
+The schedule entry job1 will not be removed after the job completes, so use ``schedule.delete`` to manually remove it afterwards.

-The default date format is ISO 8601 but can be overridden by also specifying the ``once_fmt`` option, like this:
+The default date format is ``ISO 8601`` but can be overridden by also specifying the ``once_fmt`` option, like this:

 .. code-block:: sls